adamsilver/maintainablecss.com-jekyll/_chapters/04-ids.md

 Summary: Don't use IDs as hooks for styling.

-Sometimes we have to use IDs.
-For example, labels are linked to form fields via ID; and internal anchors are bound by ID, both of which improve the user experience.
-But they have no bearing on *style*.
+IDs enable specific browser features.
+For example:

+- Labels are linked to form fields by ID
+- Internal anchors are bound by ID
+- Various ARIA attributes are connected by ID

-If we were to use IDs as hooks for style, we would run into [specificity problems](http://www.w3.org/TR/css3-selectors/#specificity).
-To demonstrate, imagine we want to override the colour of an element from *red* to *blue*.
+All of these features improve the user experience.
+We don't have to use IDs for styling.
+If we did, we would run into [specificity problems](http://www.w3.org/TR/css3-selectors/#specificity).
+To demonstrate the problem, we're going to override the colour of an element from *red* to *blue* using an ID.

 Here's the HTML: